Create and modify drawing views

 Examples of drawing views in Tekla Structures include main views, section views, single-part views, and 3D views.

 is another way of looking at the model.
 Drawings may include several views.
-In addition to the views Tekla Structures creates automatically based on the drawing properties, you can also add new ones in the open drawing, and modify the existing ones.
+In addition to the views Tekla Structures creates automatically based on your selection at drawing creation, you can also add new ones in the open drawing, and modify the existing ones.

 You can have different types of views in Tekla Structures drawings: